No Products in the Cart

 The stamp is also a chance to show your personality.
 You can choose from a wide range of designs, and both a decorative or commemorative stamp can make a nice addition to any letter.

 Step Five: Post Your Letter!

+At this point, you might ask, "where can I mail a letter?"
 To send a letter you need only find a convenient collection box.
 For residential customers, that's as easy as placing the completed envelope in your mailbox.
 Be sure to raise your box's flag if it has one to let the mailperson know there's outgoing mail inside.